-From these relations we can conclude that, although the transformation (\ref{PSCTrans}) is canonical, it does not preserve the Dirac brackets.
-Therefore, the Hamilton equations for the physical degrees of freedom $q$ and $p$ are different to the Hamilton equations for the new degrees of freedom $Q$ and $P$.
-In others words, the canonical transformation (\ref{PSCTrans}) in the extended phase space is not canonical when it is restricted to the reduced phase space formed with the physical degrees of freedom.
+From these relations, we can conclude that, although the transformation (\ref{PSCTrans}) is canonical in the extended phase space, it does not preserve the Dirac brackets.
+Therefore, the Hamilton equations for the physical degrees of freedom $q$ and $p$ are different from the Hamilton equations for the degrees of freedom $Q$ and $P$.
+In others words, the canonical transformation (\ref{PSCTrans}) in the extended phase space is not canonical when it is restricted to the reduced phase space given by the physical degrees of freedom.

-Let us conclude this section by calculating the Generating function $F= \tilde{q}\, p + \tilde{t}\, p_{\tilde{t}} + F_3(p,p_{\tilde{t}}, Q,T)$ related with this canonical transformation.
+Let us conclude this section by calculating the Generating Function $F= \tilde{q}\, p + \tilde{t}\, p_{\tilde{t}} + F_3(p,p_{\tilde{t}}, Q,T)$ related with this canonical transformation.
 In this case, $F_3$ is now given by